eli-schwartz/dotfiles.sh/README.md

 `/bin/sh` with support for the `local` keyword is assumed.
 This is the default on systems where the default `sh` is: bash (macOS, most forms of Linux), busybox (embedded Linux), or ash/dash (Debian, BSD).

 A `readlink` utility supporting GNU's `-m` option is assumed.
 If the GNU coreutils version is available via the name `greadlink`, for example on macOS via `brew install coreutils`, it will be preferred.

+## License

+This project is licensed under the terms of the GNU General Public License, version 2, or (at your option) any later version.